Best Restaurants Open on Sunday and Monday

 Le Banthai Excellent homemade Thai cuisine, moderate prices (most mains are 14€), and on Sunday nights they have live music starting around 7:30pm .
 One caveat: Thai food in France is mild, but just ask for the condiments and spice it up yourself.
 29 rue Droite, +33 9 73 57 19 06.
 Tram stop Cathédrale, closed Tuesday/Wednesday.

-La P’tite Cocotte Up a tiny side street, is worth the effort to find for their three-course fixed-price menu, lunch or dinner, for 28€ (but roughly half the menu choices cost extra, so the bill can expand rapidly).
-The ambiance on the terrace is great though, with a view of a historic vine-covered building (which is home to one of my favorite wine bars, btw).
+Up a tiny side street, is worth the effort to find for their three-course fixed-price menu, lunch or dinner, for 28€ (but roughly half the menu choices cost extra, so the bill can expand rapidly).
+The ambiance on the terrace is great though, with a view of a historic vine-covered building (La Treille, which is home to one of my favorite wine bars).
 Dinner only during the week but they also serve lunch on the weekends, making this a good choice for Sunday lunch or dinner.
 10 rue Saint-Augustin, tram stop Cathédrale or Garibaldi, +33 4 97 08 48 61.
 Closed Monday.

 Restaurants open on both Sundays and Mondays:

-- My top pick here is Rouge, which is just outside the Old Town, on the back side of the Chateau Hill, sort of overlooking the Port, and is open every day, non-stop from noon to midnight, which makes it a great place for a late Sunday lunch when a lot of places have stopped serving.
+- Rouge is a wine bar with French tapas and is open every day non-stop from noon to midnight, which makes it a great place for a late Sunday lunch when a lot of places have stopped serving.
 Great tapas (we order 4 for two people and usually can’t finish), impressive wines (if a bit pricey), and they have a Michelin ‘Bib’ award which means you can can have a top level meal for under 35€.
-2 Rue de Foresta, tram stop Garibaldi or Port.
+They are behind the Old Town, carved into the back side of the Chateau Hill, sort of overlooking the Port, 2 Rue de Foresta, tram stop Garibaldi or Port.

 For higher-end Sunday/Monday, I recommend: